JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/dynamic_plugins.md

 ### Use Only Dynamic Extensions

-Whether defined in the platform itself ([Extension Point List](extension_point_list.md)) or coming from other plugins, all used extension points must be marked as dynamic (see next paragraph).
+Whether defined in the platform itself ([Extension Point List](extension_point_list.md)) or coming from other plugins, all used extension points must be marked explicitly as dynamic (see next paragraph).

 Some deprecated extension points (e.g., `com.intellij.configurationProducer`) are intentionally non-dynamic, and their usage should be migrated to the corresponding replacement.